labspire/spire-datasets/spirevcv/readme.md

 - For unvoiced consonants: the last glottal pulse in the V1 region was considered for marking the onset of the C region, and the first glottal pulse at the start of V2 region was for considered marking the end of C-region, in tandem with the spectrogram.
 - For voiced consonants: the spectrogram with the formants and time domain waveform were considered for marking the consonant start and end boundaries.
 - For ambiguous cases, a unanimous call was then taken for the boundary marking after an internal discussion among the annotators.
-### Audio data:
-- A t.bone EM9600 shotgun unidirectional electret condenser microphone was placed near the subject to record the audio data synchronously with the articulatory data.
-- Originally recorded at 48 kHz then downsampled to 16 kHz.

 ---